Online Rock Mixing – Powerful, punchy sound for your track

 Why is double tracking so important in rock?

-Can you also mix subgenres like grunge, punk or nu metal?
+Can you also mix subgenres like grunge, punk, or nu metal?

 How do you mix distorted guitars correctly?